 MacNab, A. A., A. E. Sherf, and J. K. Springer.
 Identifying Diseases of Vegetables.
 University Park: Penn State Cooperative Extension, 1983.

 Maynard, D. M., and G. J. Hochmuth.
 Knott's Handbook for Vegetable Growers.
 5th ed.
 Hoboken, N.J.: John Wiley and Sons Inc., 2006.

 Orzolek, M. D., et al. Pennsylvania Commercial Vegetable Production Guide.
 University Park: Penn State Cooperative Extension, 2010.

-Prepared by Michael D. Orzolek, professor of horticulture; Lynn F. Kime, senior extension associate; Steven M. Bogash, extension educator in Franklin County; and Jayson K. Harper, professor of agricultural economics.
+Prepared by Michael D. Orzolek, professor emeritus of horticulture; Lynn F. Kime, senior extension associate; Steven M. Bogash, retired extension educator; and Jayson K. Harper, professor of agricultural economics.

 This publication was developed by the Small-scale and Part-time Farming Project at Penn State with support from the U.S. Department of Agriculture-Extension Service.

 This publication is available in alternative media on request.